EuclidProtocol/docs/docs/Architecture Overview/General Overview.md

 ### A Closer Look

-At the core of Euclid’s architecture is communication and computation flow that enables secure, fast cross-chain interactions, whether it’s swapping tokens, adding liquidity, or querying balances.
+At the core of Euclid’s architecture is a communication and computation flow that enables secure, fast, cross-chain interactions, whether it’s swapping tokens, adding liquidity, or querying balances.
 Here’s a step-by-step example of how a swap request is processed:

 ![Euclid Architecture](../../static/img/arch.png)

 :::note
-Euclid allows users to receive the tokens across multiple chains, specifying exactly how many to receive and on each.
+Euclid allows users to receive the tokens across multiple chains, specifying exactly how many to receive on each chain.
 For example, a user can swap Token Y for Token X and receive the resulting X tokens distributed across 10 different chains in any split they choose.
 :::

-	1.	**User Action:** A user initiates a request — for example, swapping Token Y for Token X.
+	1.	**User Action:** A user initiates a request, for example swapping Token Y for Token X.

 	2.	**Factory Layer** : The request is received by the appropriate Factory on the user’s native chain (EVM or Cosmos etc..., depending on the origin).